Skip to content

 Class components

-When defining custom components choosing between using classes vs functions is mostly down to preference.
-There are cases when one or the other is more convenient to use, but you are mostly be using class components that come from libraries such as Gtk and you will be defining function components for custom components.
+When defining custom components, choosing between using classes vs. functions is mostly down to preference.
+There are cases when one or the other is more convenient to use, but you will mostly be using class components from libraries such as Gtk, and defining function components for custom components.

 Constructor function